vapor-ware/synse-docs/docs/server/user/deploying.md

 ---

 This page discusses different ways of deploying Synse Server.
-Because of Synse's plugin architecture, it is often easiest and most convenient to run Synse as a deployment of some sort.
+Because of Synse's plugin architecture, it is often easiest and most convenient to run Synse in a deployment of some sort.
 Two types of deployments are described here:

 - [Deploying with Docker Compose](#deploying-with-docker-compose)